rahulrajdixit/WhatsMyTask/README.md

 ## **Usage**
-Just download the zip file, and enjoy the App.
+Just download the zip file and enjoy the App.

 Or else, just click <a href="https://rahulrajdixit.github.io/Webshelf/WhatsMyTask/whatsmytask.html">here</a> for a preview.